scottishgovernment/mygov-assets/docs/components/component.article-header.md

 # Component: article header

-Styles for a complex header, such as a header with a title, a publication date, and a format description.
+Styles for a complex header, such as a header with a title, label, and metadata.

 Example on mygov.scot: [https://www.mygov.scot/apply-blue-badge/](https://www.mygov.scot/apply-blue-badge/)